TransUnion

 TransUnion is an American consumer credit reporting agency.
 TransUnion collects and aggregates information on over one billion individual consumers in over thirty countries including "200 million files profiling nearly every credit-active consumer in the United States".
 Its customers include over 65,000 businesses.
 Based in Chicago, Illinois, TransUnion's 2014 revenue was US$1.3 billion.
 It is the smallest of the three largest credit agencies, along with Experian and Equifax (known as the "Big Three").

 TransUnion also markets credit reports and other credit and fraud-protection products directly to consumers.
 Like all credit reporting agencies, the company is required by U.S. law to provide consumers with one free credit report every year.

-Additionally a growing segment of TransUnion's business is its business offerings that use advanced big data, particularly its deep AI-TLOxp product.

 History

 TransUnion was originally formed in 1968 as a holding company for Union Tank Car Company, making TransUnion a descendant of Standard Oil through Union Tank Car Company.
 The following year, it acquired the Credit Bureau of Cook County, which possessed and maintained 3.6 million credit accounts.
 In 1981, a Chicago-based holding company, The Marmon Group, acquired TransUnion for approximately $688 million.

 In 2010, Goldman Sachs Capital Partners and Advent International acquired it from Madison Dearborn Partners and the Pritzker family.
 In 2014, TransUnion acquired Hank Asher's data company TLO.
 On June 25, 2015, TransUnion became a publicly traded company for the first time, trading under the symbol TRU.

 TransUnion eventually began to offer products and services for both businesses and consumers.
 For businesses, TransUnion updated its traditional credit score offering to include trended data that helps predict consumer repayment and debt behavior.
 This product, referred to as CreditVision, launched in October 2013.
 Its SmartMove™ service facilitates credit and background checks for landlords.
 The service also provides credit and background checks for partner companies, such as RentSpree.

 In September 2013, the company acquired eScan Data Systems of Austin, Texas, to provide post-service eligibility determination support to hospitals and healthcare systems.
 The technology was integrated into TransUnion's ClearIQ platform, which tracks patients demographic and insurance related information to support benefit verification.
 In November 2013, TransUnion acquired TLO LLC, a company that leverages data in support of its investigative and risk management tools.
 Its TLOxp technology aggregates data sets and uses a proprietary algorithm to uncover relationships between data.
 TLOxp also allows licensed investigators and law enforcement professionals to access personally identifiable information from credit header data.